bitdust-io/docs/sharing.md

 currently BitDust software is using the [RSA algorithm](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) which a widely used encryption method.
 Those methods were implemented using [PyCrypto](https://pypi.org/project/pycrypto/) library.

 Note that most of the actions performed are automatically.
-We just want to describe the steps BitDust performs to provide you with more insight into the inner-workings of our software.
+We just want to describe the steps BitDust performs to provide you with more insight into the inner-workings of the software.

 ## Grant access